Red Queen (novel): Plot

+Julian confesses that his research concludes that Mare's blood has a genetic mutation, allowing for a Red to have exceptionally strong Silver-like powers; furthermore, she is not the only one with the mutation.
+Shade also had the mutation, which led to his execution; Mare was only spared was because her powers manifested in front of many Silver onlookers, thus preventing a cover-up.
+Julian also mentions that he needs to go into hiding, leaving Mare a list of names of people like her before she travels with the royal family to Whitefire Palace, the King's residence in Archeon.

-Due to the attack of the Scarlet Guard, the Reds are punished by the Silvers with the lowering of the age of conscription from 18 to 15.
+After the attack made by the Scarlet Guard, the Reds are punished with the lowering of the age of conscription to fifteen.
 Mare herself is ordered to broadcast the new law.
-Julian confesses that his research concludes that Mare's blood has a genetic mutation, allowing for a person with red blood to have Silver-like powers, and be stronger than both; furthermore, she is not the only one with the mutation.
-Shade also had the mutation, which was why he was executed; the only reason Mare was spared was because her powers manifested while she was viewed by many Silver onlookers, thus preventing a cover-up.
-Julian also mentions that he needs to go into hiding so he leaves Mare a list of names of people like her.
-After another meeting with Farley in a free zone that the Silvers have been avoiding, Mare, at Maven's suggestion, infiltrates the king's residence in the capital, Archeon.
-There, through the underground-roaming Undertrains, the rebels stake an invasion.
-Mare attempts to convince Cal to allow the Scarlet Guard overtake the castle, and admits to helping them.
-Cal, stung by her betrayal, refuses and arrests both Mare and Maven, leading them to the castle.
-However, once in the presence of Queen Elara and King Tiberius, Queen Elara reveals that she and Maven have been manipulating Mare the whole time in a plot to grant Maven the title of King and murder Cal.
+In a meeting with Farley in an abandoned area the Silvers believe to be hazardous, Mare and Maven help create a plan to infiltrate Whitefire Palace.
+Using a rebel-made underground network of Undertrains, the rebels strike an invasion while Mare attempts to convince Cal to allow the Scarlet Guard overtake the castle, admitting to working with the Scarlet Guard.
+Cal, stung by her betrayal, refuses and arrests both Mare and Maven, taking them to the castle.
+However, once in the presence of Queen Elara and King Tiberius, Queen Elara reveals that she and Maven have been manipulating Mare in a plot to make Maven the King and murder Cal.
 Maven hints that he and his mother caused the explosion to paint the Scarlet Guard in a bad light.
-Elara then uses her power of mind control to force Cal to kill his father on live television, thus branding him and Mare traitors and allowing Maven to become king.
-It is also revealed that Elara murdered the King's first wife many years ago in order to become Queen and gain more power.
+Elara uses her power of mind control to force Cal to kill his father on live television, thus branding him and Mare traitors and allowing Maven to be crowned King.
+It is also revealed that Elara had indirectly killed Tiberias's first wife, Queen Coriane, many years ago in order to gain more power.

-Mare and Cal are sentenced to death and put in an arena with their powers stifled.
-Mare and Cal battle their former sparring partners, including Evangeline, and manage to kill a few Silvers before they retreat.
-They are rescued by the Scarlet Guard and they escape by the Undertrain before Maven can stop them.
-Inside it, Mare meets with Farley, Kilorn, and, to her shock, Shade, who faked his death and is also a part of the Scarlet Guard.
+Mare and Cal are sentenced to death and put in an arena to fight to the death, where an Arven stifles Mare's power.
+Mare and Cal battle their former sparring partners, including Evangeline.
+They manage to kill the Arven stifling Mare's power, along with several other Silvers, before they are rescued by the Scarlet Guard and escape by the Undertrain.
+There Mare meets with Farley, Kilorn, and, to her shock, Shade, who had faked his death and has also joined the Scarlet Guard.
 Mare vows to take revenge against Maven, and use the list she acquired from Julian to seek out others like her.